justin0979/DellInspiron530_ArchLinuxPlasma_Install/README.md

  First sector: <Enter>

- # Used to use +32G, but on last install, kept running low and I needed to clear cache more
+ # Used to use +32G, but on last install, kept running low and I needed to clear
- # and more; 64 is overkill probably, but I rarely reach 50% on /home
+ # cache more and more; 64 is overkill probably, but I rarely reach 50% on /home
+ # Arch Partitioning docs say "15-20 GiB should be sufficient for most users with
+ # modern hard disks."
  Last sector: +64G

  # make partition 1 bootable